 Spironolactone is a medication that is used in the treatment of high blood pressure, acne, hirsutism, and alopecia.
 Spironolactone is what is known as a diuretic, or water pill and is frequently referred to as a potassium sparring drug because it causes the body to retain potassium, while excreting sodium.
 Its primary function is to remove excess fluids from the body.

-It also has testosterone suppressing effects, so it’s commonly used as an off-label treatment for the following conditions.
+It also has testosterone suppressing effects, so it’s commonly used as an off-label treatment for women with acne, hirsutism, and androgenic hair loss.

 Spironolactone is Used to Treat